Lourdle/PSFExpand/Documentation/APIs/PSFExtHandler_util_ExpandCabinet_en.md

 ### Return Value
 Returns TRUE on success, FALSE on failure.
 ### Remarks
+The function defaults to outputting the expanded file to the current directory of the program.
 If an error occurs, you can query LastError.